CPAP Equipment: Comfort & Cleaning

 - What is exhalation relief?

-- Exhalation relief is a comfort feature offered by two manufactures which reduces the air flow at the time of exhalation making the breathing process more natural.
+- Exhalation relief is a comfort feature which reduces the air flow at the time of exhalation, making the breathing process more natural.
+Philips Respironics and ResMed are the two manufacturers who offer exhalation relief features.

 - Resmed = EPR (Expiratory Pressure Relief)